For thousands of years, weddings have been a special way to celebrate the formal union of two people.

 Ever since 2350 B.C., when the first formal marriage took place in Mesopotamia, different cultures across the world have adopted the sacred tradition of marriage.
 And while this tradition has been around for quite some time now, the idea of wedding catering wasn’t conceptualized until 1820, when the catering industry emerged out of Philadelphia, PA.
 Ever since then, wedding catering services have been one of the most common, and affordable, resources for providing guests with food.

-Now let’s fast forward to 2020, when the entire world was shocked by the COVID-19 pandemic.
+Now let’s fast forward to 2021 when the entire world was still in the shock by COVID-19 pandemic.
 People’s lifestyles and the way they operate their businesses have changed significantly since the beginning of the year.
 Not only that, people who were expecting to get married, as well as wedding caterers, were thrown for a loop.

 With that being said, let’s take a look at some of the unexpected “wedding catering trends” that local catering companies have adopted in reaction to the COVID-19 pandemic.